Mange/roadie/README.md

 FAQ
 ---

+### Why is my markup changed in subtle ways?

+Roadie uses Nokogiri to parse and regenerate the HTML of your email, which means that some unintentional changes might show up.

+One example would be that Nokogiri might remove your `&nbsp;`s in some cases.

+Another example is Nokogiri's lack of HTML5 support, so certain new element might have spaces removed.
+I recommend you don't use HTML5 in emails anyway because of bad email client support (that includes web mail!).

 ### I'm getting segmentation faults (or other C-like problems)!
 What should I do? ###

 Roadie uses Nokogiri to parse the HTML of your email, so any C-like problems like segfaults are likely in that end.
 The best way to fix this is to first upgrade libxml2 on your system and then reinstall Nokogiri.